1. Home

 Spot market prices are generally higher, but they can fluctuate, while sales on a contract have lower valuations, but the earnings are more consistent over the contract period.

-In general, the typical homeowner in an SREC market can expect to earn anywhere from $10 to $100 for each credit they sell and will generate 10+ credits per year.
+In general, the typical homeowner in an SREC market can expect to earn $10-$100 for each credit they sell and will generate 10+ credits per year.
 However, as mentioned, this SREC value can change significantly depending on many factors.

 How Do I Sell SRECs?